nicolas-goudry/earth-view/README.md

 - X desktops
 - GNOME on Wayland or X11
+- KDE on Wayland or X11

 > Wayland compositors support will come soon.
-[Track issue](https://github.com/nicolas-goudry/earth-view/issues/2).

 ## 📥 Installation